 As described above, on August 1, 2024, we acquired all of the issued and outstanding shares of Megatran, for aggregate consideration in an amount equal to \$61.4 million (the "Purchase Price"), which consideration amount was subject to various adjustments set forth in the Stock Purchase Agreement (including those described below) and consisted of: (a) (i) \$25.0 million, minus (ii) the Indebtedness (as defined in the Stock Purchase Agreement) outstanding as of immediately prior to the closing, minus (iii) Company Expenses (as defined in the Stock Purchase Agreement) (collectively, the "Cash Purchase Price"); (b) a number of restricted shares (rounded up or down to the nearest whole share, as applicable) (the "Company Shares") of our common stock equal to the quotient obtained by dividing (x) \$31.4 million by (y) the closing price per share of Common Stock on the Nasdaq Global Select Market on the last trading day immediately preceding August 1, 2024; and (c) an additional cash payment equal to \$5.0 million, as adjusted pursuant to Sections 5.6(c), (d), and (f) of the Stock Purchase Agreement.
-Megatran is now a wholly-owned subsidiary of the Company and, together with its wholly-owned subsidiaries and affiliates, is operated and reported as a component of its Grid business unit.
+Megatran is now a wholly-owned subsidiary of the Company and, together with its wholly-owned subsidiaries and affiliates, is operated and reported as a component of its Grid business unit.segment.
 On September 23, 2024, the Company paid the Additional Cash Purchase Price to the selling stockholders, which was calculated based on the agreed upon formula, in the amount of \$8.3 million.

 In August 2024, we filed an automatically-effective shelf registration statement on Form S-3 that will expire no later than August 12, 2027 (the "Second Form S-3").
 The Second Form S-3 allows us to offer and sell from time-to-time common stock, debt securities, warrants or units comprised of any combination of these securities and allows certain selling stockholders to offer and sell from time-to-time common stock.
-The Second Form S-3 is intended to assist the selling stockholders in the resale of their common stock and to provide us flexibility to conduct registered sales of its securities, subject to market conditions, in order to fund our future capital needs.
+The Second Form S-3 is intended to assist the Megatran selling stockholders in the resale of their common stock and is intended to provide us flexibility to conduct registered sales of its our securities, subject to market conditions, in order to fund our future capital needs.
 The terms of any future offering under the Second Form S-3 will be established at the time of such offering and will be described in a prospectus supplement filed with the SEC prior to the completion of any such offering.

-As of September 30, 2024, we had cash, cash equivalents and restricted cash of \$74.8 million, compared to \$92.3 million as of March 31, 2024, a decrease of \$17.5 million.
-As of September 30, 2024, we had \$3.9 million in cash, cash equivalents, and restricted cash in foreign bank accounts.
+As of September 30, December 31, 2024, we had cash, cash equivalents and restricted cash of \$74.8\$80.0 million, compared to \$92.3 million as of March 31, 2024, a decrease of \$17.5 million\$12.3 million.
+As of September 30, December 31, 2024, we had \$3.9\$3.2 million in cash, cash equivalents, and restricted cash in foreign bank accounts.
 Our cash, cash equivalents, and restricted cash are summarized as follows (in thousands):

-September 30, 2024 March 31, 2024 Cash and cash equivalents \$ 72,131 \$ 90,522 Restricted cash 2,655 1,758 Total cash, cash equivalents, and restricted cash \$ 74,786 \$ 92,280
+September 30, 2024 March 31, 2024 December 31, 2024 March 31, 2024 Cash and cash equivalents \$ 72,131 \$ 90,522 \$ 75,203 \$ 90,522 Restricted cash 2,655 1,758 4,837 1,758 Total cash, cash equivalents, and restricted cash \$ 74,786 \$ 92,280 \$ 80,040 \$ 92,280